Lysefjord

 Lysefjord or Lysefjorden is a fjord located in the Ryfylke area in Rogaland county in southwestern Norway.
-The 42 km long fjord lies in the municipalities of Strand and Sandnes, about 25 km east of the city of Stavanger.
+The 42 km long fjord lies in Strand Municipality and Sandnes Municipality, about 25 km east of the city of Stavanger.

 The name means light fjord, and is said to be derived from the lightly coloured granite rocks along its sides.
 It is particularly well known for the huge Preikestolen cliff overlooking the fjord, which is a major tourist destination for the region.
 The fairly isolated village of Lysebotn lies at the eastern end of the fjord and the villages of Forsand and Oanes both lie at the western end of the fjord near the Lysefjord Bridge, the only crossing of the fjord.

 Geology

 The fjord was carved by the action of glaciers in the ice ages and was flooded by the sea when the later glaciers retreated.
 The geology of Lysefjorden was thoroughly investigated and described by Professor Bjørn G. Andersen in his Master's thesis (1954) "Om isens tilbaketrekking i området mellom Lysefjorden og Jøsenfjorden i Ryfylke" (On the glacial retreat in the area between the Lysefjord and the Jøsenfjord in Ryfylke).

 End to end, it measures 42 km with rocky walls falling nearly vertically over 1000 m into the water.
 Not only is the fjord long and narrow, it is in places as deep as the mountains are high.
 Starting at a depth of only 13 m deep where it meets the sea near Forsand village, the Lysefjord then heads inland and drops to a depth of over 400 m below the Preikestolen.